AnduroProject/anduro-wallet-connector-react/README.md

 **Parameter**

+chainId: 1 or 2
-chainId: 2 // 1 for Bitcoin 0r 2 for Sidechain
+1. 1 for Bitcoin
+2. 2 for Sidechain

 ```bash
 import React from 'react';